Gravitational lensing inside and outside of a marginally unstable photon sphere in a general, static, spherically symmetric, and asymptotically-flat spacetime in strong deflection limits: Introduction

 \section{Introduction}

-Recently, the direct detection of gravitational waves by binary black hole has been reported by the LIGO and VIRGO Collaborations~\cite{Abbott:2016blz,LIGOScientific:2018mvr,LIGOScientific:2020ibl,KAGRA:2021vkt,LIGOScientific:2025slb} and the ring-shape images of supermassive black hole candidates at the centers of the giant elliptical galaxy M87 and the Milky way galaxy have been reported by the Event Horizon Telescope Collaboration~\cite{Akiyama:2019cqa,EventHorizonTelescope:2022wkp}.
-Strong gravity near black holes would cause high energy phenomena and it would be important to detect the black holes and to understand their astrophysical environments.
+Recently, the direct detection of gravitational waves by binary black holes has been reported by the LIGO and VIRGO Collaborations~\cite{Abbott:2016blz,LIGOScientific:2018mvr,LIGOScientific:2020ibl,KAGRA:2021vkt,LIGOScientific:2025slb} and the ring-shape images of supermassive black hole candidates at the centers of the giant elliptical galaxy M87 and the Milky Way Galaxy have been reported by Event Horizon Telescope Collaboration~\cite{Akiyama:2019cqa,EventHorizonTelescope:2022wkp}.
+Strong gravity near black holes would cause high-energy phenomena and it would be important to detect the black holes and to understand their astrophysical environments.

 Compact objects such as black holes and wormholes have photon spheres which are spheres constructed by unstable circular light orbits due to their strong gravity~\cite{Perlick_2004_Living_Rev}.
 Several aspects of the photon spheres such as the bounds of their radii~\cite{Hod:2017xkz,Peng:2018nkj,Hod:2020pim,Hod:2023jmx}, their numbers~\cite{Hod:2017zpi,Cunha:2020azh,Cunha:2024ajc,Padhye:2024yrj}, and their relationship to photon absorption cross sections~\cite{Sanchez:1977si,Decanini:2010fz,Wei:2011zw}, quasinormal modes~\cite{Press:1971wr,Goebel_1972,Stefanov:2010xz,Raffaelli:2014ola,Igata:2025plb,Igata:2025hpy}, a centrifugal force and gyroscopic precession~\cite{Abramowicz_Prasanna_1990,Abramowicz:1990cb,Allen:1990ci,Hasse_Perlick_2002}, Bondi's sonic horizon~\cite{Mach:2013gia,Chaverra:2015bya,Cvetic:2016bxi,Koga:2016jjq,Koga:2018ybs,Koga:2019teu}, and the stability of thin-shell wormholes~\cite{Barcelo:2000ta,Koga:2020gqd,Tsukamoto:2023kvk}, were investigated eagerly.
 If the gravity of compact objects is moderate, they could have also antiphoton spheres which are spheres formed by stable circular light orbits, but the instability of the compact objects may be caused by the slow decay of linear waves near the antiphoton spheres~\cite{Keir:2014oka,Cardoso:2014sna,Cunha:2017qtt,Cunha:2017eoe,Cunha:2022gde,Zhong:2022jke}.
 The alternatives to the photon spheres and the antiphoton spheres were also suggested by several researchers~\cite{Claudel:2000yi,Koga:2019uqd,Cunha:2017eoe,Gibbons:2016isj,Shiromizu:2017ego,Yoshino:2017gqv,Galtsov:2019bty,Galtsov:2019fzq,Siino:2019vxh,Yoshino:2019dty,Cao:2019vlu,Yoshino:2019mqw,Lee:2020pre}.